Can pets eat Parsley?

 Description

-Parsley is a leafy herb sold as flat-leaf or curly varieties and used in soups, sauces, tabbouleh, and garnish mixes.
-It is grown in gardens and sold fresh, dried, and powdered.
-Parsley has culinary use but is not a necessary pet food ingredient.
+Parsley is a leafy herb sold as flat-leaf and curly varieties, used in soups, sauces, tabbouleh, and garnish mixes.
+Grown in gardens and sold fresh, dried, and powdered.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.